+Which company has the best RV 570 graphics card?
+That’s a question you might ask yourself.
 AMD has nothing on NVIDIA’s high-end range of video cards (and we really hope the upcoming AMD Vega will make us swallow our words!), but that doesn’t mean they just stand there and accept that fate – until they manage to create a competitive card to give the GTX 1080 or the Titan a run for their money, AMD is actively working to secure the lower-end parts of the spectrum with the RX 500 series.

 A lot of people are building gaming rigs on a tight budget, and don’t care much about fancy features as long as they can get the most performance out of their components.
 If you fit the description, the PowerColor Red Dragon RX 570 might be just what you’re looking for.
 PowerColor’s implementation is one of the rawest versions of the RX 570 out there, but also one of the cheapest.

 A pleasant surprise comes in the cooling department, where PowerColor opted for a dual-fan design featuring two 80mm fans.
 Considering the fact that the RX 570 is not a beast of a chip, the hefty cooler should keep it cool and quiet without much effort.
 As an added bonus, the PowerColor Red Dragon also comes with a backplate and the Mute Fan technology, which allows the fans to stop when GPU temperature is below 60°C, making the card dead silent.

 With the second revisions of Polaris, AMD already pushed its chips near their limits, but a good implementation can always provide some overclocking headroom.
 In this case, said good implementation comes from MSI, in the form of its famous Gaming X design.

 However, with a bit of patience and some trial-and-error, the RX 570 Gaming X can go quite high, as pointed out by our friends at bit-tech.net, which managed to push the MSI Gaming X RX 570 to 1431MHz core clock and 7.6Gbps memory clock in their tests.
 Depending on your luck at the silicone lottery, you might be able to go even higher.

 And a maximum of roughly 300W.
-Temperature-wise, MSI’s Twin Frozr cooler does an exceptional job, keeping the RX 570 in the 70°C ballpark under heavy loads, with the noise level being at a very reasonable 39dB with the fans in Auto mode.
+Temperature-wise, MSI’s Twin Frozr cooler does an exceptional job, keeping the RX 570 in the 70°C ballparks under heavy loads, with the noise level being at a very reasonable 39dB with the fans in Auto mode.
 That’s a clear indicator that, even with some serious overclocking, the MSI RX 570 Gaming X won’t get hot or loud.

 Some people like their systems roaring to express their power, others like stealthy companions.
 If you fall into the latter category, yet still want a card that can deliver the full power of the RX 570 chip while remaining quiet in the process, the XFX RX 570 RS 4GB XXX Edition is definitely worth your attention.

-XFX opted for a low-key approach with the RX 570 XXX Edition, so the card doesn’t exactly stand out due to its clocks, with only 1264MHz base clock and a fairly modest 1284MHz OC core frequency, while the memory runs at a standard 7000MHz, with 7100MHz in OC mode respectively.
+XFX opted for a low-key approach with the RX 570 XXX Edition, so the card doesn’t exactly stand out due to its clocks, with only a 1264MHz base clock and a fairly modest 1284MHz OC core frequency, while the memory runs at a standard 7000MHz, with 7100MHz in OC mode respectively.
 What does make the XFX RX 570 RS XXX Edition stand out, though, is its cooling system.

 The hefty cooler keeps this RX 570 dead silent under low to medium loads, with the fans going in action over temperatures of 60°C only.
-Take the the Radeon CHILL Technology into account, which allows the card to dynamically adjust the frame rates in supported games to optimum values to keep the cards to minimum stress levels, and you have a card that’s inaudible in most conditions.
+Take the Radeon CHILL Technology into account, which allows the card to dynamically adjust the frame rates in supported games to optimum values to keep the cards to minimize stress levels, and you have a card that’s inaudible in most conditions.